SwedbankPay/swedbank-pay-sdk-ios-example-app/README.md

 ### Test Data

-You test the payment using the [test data](https://developer.payex.com/xwiki/wiki/developer/view/Main/ecommerce/resources/test-data/) related to the different payment methods.
+You can test the payment using the [test data](https://developer.payex.com/xwiki/wiki/developer/view/Main/ecommerce/resources/test-data/) related to the different payment methods.